Max Mathews: Biography

-Max Vernon Mathews was born in Columbus, Nebraska, to two science schoolteachers.
-His father in particular taught physics, chemistry and biology in the Peru High School of Nebraska, where he was also the principal.
-His father allowed him to learn and play in the physics, biology and chemistry laboratories, where he enjoyed making lots of things from motors to mercury barometers.
-At the age of 9, when students are usually introduced to algebra, he started to study by himself the subject with few other students.
-That was because the vast majority of population there were farmers and their sons weren't interested about learning algebra, since it isn't useful for the everyday work.
-In the same way he studied calculus, but he never graduated from high school.
+Max Vernon Mathews was born on November 13, 1926, in Columbus, Nebraska, to two science schoolteachers.
+He attended, but did not graduate from, Peru High School in Peru, Nebraska, where his parents taught and his father was also the principal.
+His father allowed him to play and work in the school's science laboratories from a young age.

-After a period as a radar repairman in the navy, where he fell in love with electronics, Mathews decided to study electrical engineering at the California Institute of Technology and the Massachusetts Institute of Technology, receiving a Sc.D. in 1954.
-Working at Bell Labs, Mathews wrote MUSIC, the first widely used program for sound generation, in 1957.
+After a period as a radar repairman in the United States Navy, where he fell in love with electronics, Mathews studied electrical engineering at the California Institute of Technology and the Massachusetts Institute of Technology, receiving a Doctor of Science in 1954.
+In 1957, while working at Bell Labs in New Jersey, Mathews wrote MUSIC, the first widely used computer program for music generation.
 For the rest of the century, he continued as a leader in digital audio research, synthesis, and human-computer interaction as it pertains to music performance.

-In 1968, Mathews and L. Rosler developed Graphic 1, an interactive graphical sound system on which one could draw figures using a light-pen that would be converted into sound, simplifying the process of composing computer generated music.
-Also in 1970, Mathews and F. R. Moore developed the GROOVE (Generated Real-time Output Operations on Voltage-controlled Equipment) system, a first fully developed music synthesis system for interactive composition and realtime performance, using 3C/Honeywell DDP-24 (or DDP-224) minicomputers.
-It used a CRT display to simplify the management of music synthesis in realtime, 12bit D/A for realtime sound playback, an interface for analog devices, and even several controllers including a musical keyboard, knobs, and rotating joysticks to capture realtime performance.
+In 1968, Mathews and L. Rosler developed Graphic 1, an interactive graphical sound system on which one could draw figures using a light pen that would be converted into sound.
+In 1970, Mathews and F. R. Moore developed GROOVE (Generated Real-time Output Operations on Voltage-controlled Equipment), a computer-controlled system for interactive algorithmic composition and realtime performance, using 3C/Honeywell DDP-24 (or DDP-224) minicomputers to control an analog synthesizer.
+GROOVE used a cathode ray tube display to simplify the management of music synthesis in realtime, 12-bit digital-to-analog conversion, an interface for analog devices, and controllers including a musical keyboard, knobs, and rotating joysticks to capture realtime performance.
+Composer Laurie Spiegel worked extensively with GROOVE in the mid-late 1970s.